Do Artificial Food Colors Cause ADHD?

 • Is that all there is, or is that just the “tip of the iceberg”?

-• Have there been changes in our diet that might explain the rapid increase in ADHD cases?
+• Have there been other changes in our diet that might explain the rapid increase in ADHD cases?

 Let’s examine the data: